Global dynamics of a two-species competition patch model in a Y-shaped river network: Model

 \section{Model}

-In this section, we introduce some notations of a Y-shaped river network shown in Figure \ref{fig1} and rewrite model \eqref{App1} for later use.
+In this section, we introduce some notations for a Y-shaped river network shown in Figure \ref{fig1} and rewrite model \eqref{App1} for later use.
 The notations are motivated by the RDA model in \cite{42-Jin-Peng-Shi-2019}.

 The Y-shaped river network in Figure \ref{fig1} consists of two branches (denoted by river segments 1 and 2) flowing into the main river (denoted by river segment 3).
 The set of all patches is denoted by